HEALTH REQUIREMENT FOR INCOMING STUDENTS

 - exceed 96 characters

-Step 5: Select Upload.
-All the documents will appear under Documents already on file as a confirmation they were successfully uploaded.
+All the documents will appear under Documents Already on File - this confirms they were successfully uploaded.

 REQUIRED FORMS and their corresponding titles in the Portal: